hnanila/AnilaBoilerPlate-Good/README.md

  meta charset="utf-8": That meta tag basically specifies which character set a website is written with.
 UTF-8 (U from Universal Character Set + Transformation Format—8-bit) is a character encoding capable of encoding all possible characters (called code points) in Unicode.

   Title / title: Title tag of the document

+ meta name="description" content="": The meta tag provides metadata about the HTML document. ...
+Meta elements are typically used to specify page description, keywords, author of the document, last modified, and other metadata.

+ Meta name="viewport" content="width=device-width, initial-scale=1": The meta specifies to name it viewpoer and speciifies the scale it should have

 #GitHub Tutorial